strongloop/strongloop-buildpacks/README_heroku.md

 Procfile:
 web: slc run app.js

-or if you want to start your app with clustering,
+or if you want to start your app with clustering -
-web: slc run --cluster <no_of_workers>
+web: slc run --cluster no_of_workers

 Make sure you add the Procfile to your repository:

     $ git add Procfile
     $ git commit -m "adding Procfile"

 Get the buildpack